Franco Giuseppucci: Death

 Under Giuseppucci, the Banda della Magliana rose from being a small group of robbers to becoming a massive criminal organization that by this point effectively had a monopoly on all crime in Rome.
 One of the very few groups remaining who remained independent and competed with the Banda della Magliana was the Proietti Clan, an association of several brothers and cousins who had a heavy influence in Roman betting shops (they were particularly close to Franco Nicolini) and had their own (albeit small) activity of drug trafficking.
 Tensions between the two groups were already high and a war at one point seemed inevitable.
-When Nicolini was murdered and the Banda della Magliana took complete control over Roman betting shops, the Proietti's suddenly and completely lost all privileges derived from them.
+When Nicolini was murdered and the Banda della Magliana took complete control over Roman betting shops, the Proiettis suddenly and completely lost all privileges derived from them.

 On 13 September 1980, Giuseppucci was about to return home after a meeting with other members of the Banda della Magliana.
 As he parted with them and entered his car, he was approached by a motorbike and the passenger fired a single bullet that struck Giuseppucci.
 Er Negro was wounded fatally but immediately set the car in motion and drove to the nearest hospital, but once he arrived he died in the arms of the doctors just as they were about to intervene.
 Giuseppucci has become a legendary figure in the Roman underworld, sometimes being even referred to as the "Eighth King of Rome".
 Ironically it was through his own death that his dream of unifying the batterie became a reality, as their union became even stronger precisely in order to hunt down and kill those responsible for his murder.
 His death sparked Rome's first major gang war, which led to the Proietti clan being destroyed with several of its members killed.